 Municipal Vulnerability Preparedness (MVP)

-As a follow up to the workshop, as well as for those who were unable to attend, please see links below to the power point presentation from Woodard and Curran, the plans listed in the presentation, the Inundations Pathway report from Mark Borrelli of the Center for Coastal Studies, and the Shifting Sands of Provincetown seminar from Greg Berman of the Cape Cod Cooperative Extension.
+For those who may like to see more information on the March 15th workshop, please see links below to the power point presentation from Woodard and Curran, the plans listed in the presentation, the Inundations Pathway report from Mark Borrelli of the Center for Coastal Studies, the Shifting Sands of Provincetown seminar from Greg Berman of the Cape Cod Cooperative Extension, as well as other pertinent documents addressing next steps the Town wants to take, as well as programs currently in place.

-A great deal of gratitude goes out to Tim Famulare and the MVP team for putting this information together.
+A great deal of gratitude goes out to Tim Famulare, the people who attended and participated in the Community Resilience Workshop, and the MVP team for putting this together.

 -Woodard and Curran PowerPoint Presentation Opening Presentation (PDF)